rborkoto/sample-voting-app/README.md

 We are not generating any mock traffic to keep it lightweight.
 Feel free to use any tool to generate traffic or manually create traffic.

-More details on the required Datadog implementation here :
+More details on the required [Datadog implementation requirements here](https://github.com/rborkoto/sample-voting-app/blob/main/datadog-implementation/readme.md)